mdancho84/mdancho84.github.io/_drafts/the-most-overlooked-r-package.md

 # Recap

-We learned how to use the `correlationfunnel` library to automatically create an exploratory data analysis that is useful in job interviews and when you don't know much about your data.
+We learned how to use the `correlationfunnel` library to automatically create an exploratory data analysis that is **useful in job interviews**, when you are under time constraints or simply don't know much about your data.
 Great work! **But, there's a lot more to becoming a data scientist.**

 If you'd like to become a data scientist (and have an awesome career, improve your quality of life, enjoy your job, and all the fun that comes along), then I can help with that.